Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Preliminaries

 \subsection{Lattice}

-\begin{definition} A \textbf{lattice} $\cL$ is a discrete additive subgroup of $\real^{d}$.
+\begin{Definition} A \textbf{lattice} $\cL$ is a discrete additive subgroup of $\real^{d}$.
 Each lattice has a basis $\vect{B} = [\vect{b}_1, \vect{b}_2, \ldots \vect{b}_n]$, where $\vect{b}_i \in \real^{d}$ and

-\end{definition} For algorithmic purposes we can assume that $\cL \subseteq \ratn^{d}$.
-We call $n$ the \emph{rank} of $\cL$ and $d$ as the \emph{dimension}.
-If $d=n$ the lattice is said to be full-rank.
-Though our results can be generalized to arbitrary lattices, in the rest of the paper we only consider full rank lattices.
+\end{Definition} For algorithmic purposes, we can assume that $\cL \subseteq \ratn^{d}$.
+We call $n$ the \emph{rank} of $\cL$ and $d$ the \emph{dimension}.
+If $d=n$, the lattice is said to be full-rank.
+Though our results can be generalized to arbitrary lattices, in the rest of the paper, we only consider full-rank lattices.

-\begin{definition} For any lattice basis $\vect{B}$ we define the \textbf{fundamental parallelepiped} as :
+\begin{Definition} For any lattice basis $\vect{B}$, we define the \textbf{{fundamental} parallelepiped} as

-\end{definition} If $\vect{y} \in \fpar(\vect{B})$ then $\|\vect{y}\|_p \leq n\|\vect{B}\|_p $ as can be easily seen by triangle inequality.
-For any $\vect{z} \in \real^{n}$ there exists a unique $\vect{y} \in \fpar(\vect{B})$ such that $\vect{z}-\vect{y} \in \cL(\vect{B})$.
+\end{Definition} If $\vect{y} \in \fpar(\vect{B})$, then $\|\vect{y}\|_p \leq n\|\vect{B}\|_p $, as can be easily seen by triangle inequality.
+For any $\vect{z} \in \real^{n}$, there exists a unique $\vect{y} \in \fpar(\vect{B})$ such that $\vect{z}-\vect{y} \in \cL(\vect{B})$.
 This vector is denoted by $\vect{y} \equiv \vect{z} \mod \vect{B}$ and it can be computed in polynomial time given $\vect{B}$ and $\vect{z}$.

-\begin{definition} For $i \in [n]$, the \textbf{$i^{th}$ successive minimum} is defined as the smallest real number $r$ such that $\cL$ contains $i$ linearly independent vectors of length at most $r$ :
+\begin{Definition} For $i \in [n]$, the \textbf{$i^{th}$ successive minimum} is defined as the smallest real number $r$ such that $\cL$ contains $i$ linearly independent vectors with a length of at most $r$:

-\end{definition} Thus the \emph{first successive minimum} of a lattice is the length of the shortest non-zero vector in the lattice:
+\end{Definition} Thus, the \emph{first successive minimum} of a lattice is the length of the shortest non-zero vector in the lattice:

 We consider the following lattice problems.
-In all the problems defined below $c \geq 1$ is some arbitrary approximation factor (usually specified as subscript), which can be a constant or a function of any parameter of the lattice (usually rank).
-For exact versions of the problems (i.e. $c=1$) we drop the subscript.
+In all the problems defined below, $c \geq 1$ is some arbitrary approximation factor (usually specified as subscript), which can be a constant or a function of any parameter of the lattice (usually rank).
+For exact versions of the problems (i.e., $c=1$), we drop the subscript.

-\begin{definition}[\textbf{Shortest Vector Problem ($\svp_c^{(p)}$)}]
+\begin{Definition}[\textbf{{Shortest} Vector Problem ($\svp_c^{(p)}$)}]

 Given a lattice $\cL$, find a vector $\vect{v} \in \cL \setminus \{\vect{0}\}$ such that $\|\vect{v}\|_p \leq c \|\vect{u}\|_p$ for any other $\vect{u} \in \cL \setminus \{\vect{0}\}$.